 - Choose custom development.

-In case you want to start your marketplace in a matter of days at an affordable price, a ready-made template is a pretty good choice.
+In case you want to start your Ruby on Rails marketplace in a matter of days at an affordable price, a ready-made template is a pretty good choice.
 By the way, you can choose either a non-customizable or a customizable template that will give you more freedom in actions.
 However, you will need to scale the product sooner or later.

 Custom development from scratch